ben-macaulay/run/README.md

  - **+256**: Run [Command] in a the default browser (supplies a URL to the users preferred http handler).
  - **+1024**: Display a debug message prior to launching [Command].
 Useful if using #1 or #32 (or don't have a taskbar?)

-It's assumed the greatest Int you could want is 1257: Debug + Strict + 64-bit + Wait + Maximised + No tray icon
+As of 3.8, it's assumed the greatest Int you could want is 1257: Debug + Strict + 64-bit + Wait + Maximised + No tray icon.
+There are lots of incompatible options, so be wise - also don't assume your child process is going to accommodate all of these!
 #

 A note about ```[cmd]``` getting complicated:

-As of v3.4+, use the shortened parameters , -c & -a happily (or add +128/strict) - it's far more reliable!
-At least provide the ````-c:"{blah}"```` parameter means the script can focus on the real work.
-For example, clearly delineate the command and arguments in separate parameters (and the arguments are a SINGLE string):
+As of v3.4+, use the shortened parameters , -c & -a happily (or add +128/strict) as it's far more reliable!
+At least provide the ````-c:{blah} -a:{blah}```` parameters which means the script can focus on the real work.
+For example, clearly delineate the command and arguments in separate parameters (and remember the arguments are a SINGLE string):
 ````
 Run.exe 0 reg.exe "export ""HKLM\Software\ODBC\ODBC.INI"" C:\!data\ODBCs.Backup.reg /y"